 Home equity loans (HELs) are the vehicles allowing you to borrow a lump sum at a fixed interest rate, with monthly payments spread over a fixed term.
 Your home is the collateral that reduces the risk to your credit union or bank.

 Variable-interest HELOCs similarly use your home as collateral but usually come with lower interest rates than credit cards, and you’re charged only on the amounts spent.
 The loan allows for minimum withdrawals of $4,000 for ongoing home renovations or other purposes.

 So what can you expect when you decide to apply for a HEL or HELOC at Amplify Credit Union?

 - Due diligence requirements in Texas make the process last 30–45 days.
-Those needing funds in the meantime may apply for Amplify’s Homeowner Express Loan or Line of Credit, both of which incur higher interest rates but can be funded within 24 hours of approval.
+Those needing funds in the meantime may apply for Amplify’s Homeowner Express Loan, which incurs higher interest rates but can be funded within 24 hours of approval.
 Express funds can be used as payments toward your lower-interest home equity loan or HELOC once it’s approved.

 - You complete the short contact form on our website.

 - An Amplify agent contacts you to learn more about your needs.
 If you’re ready to proceed, the agent completes your application over the phone.
 If not, you may contact us at any time in the future.